SURFscz/SRAMsync/README.md

 ### CuaScriptGenerator

 The purpose of the `CuaScriptGenerator` is for the SURF LDAP, called CUA.
-In order to interact with the CUA, a set of command line tools have been developed over the years.
+In order to interact with the CUA, a set of commandline tools have been developed over the years.
 These are known as `sara_usertools`.
 Two commands are provided:
 `sara_adduser` and `sara_modifyuser`.
 These commands do the heavy lifting one normally needs to do with `ldapsearch`, `ldapadd` and `ldapmodify` commands.
-By providing these tools the CUA is shielded by incorrect usages of the low level LDAP commands.
+By providing these tools the CUA is shielded from incorrect usages of the low level LDAP commands.

 The `CuaScriptGenerator` generates a bash script composed of `sara_usertools`